 Balzac (La Vendetta) and Dumas (Les Frères Corses) also wrote novels about vendetta.
 Both dealt with the theme of expatriate Corsicans who were unable to escape from the cultural traditions of their homeland.

 Given what a powerful topic this is, I’m surprised that more writers in English have not chosen to write novels about it.
-My own novel mentions vendetta but, since it is based in early 20th-century Corsica, the practice was no longer so common.
-However, inspired by Mérimée’s description, I did include a voceratrice at a funeral.
-The strong Corsican concept of family honour is also an integral part of my book.
+My own novels mention vendetta, but that is not their main theme.
+However, inspired by Mérimée’s description, I did include a voceratrice at a funeral in The House at Zaronza.
+The strong Corsican concept of family honour is also an integral part of my books.

 Dorothy Carrington’s authoritative Granite Island: A Portrait of Corsica includes a thoughtful and erudite account of vendetta and its history.
 Nowadays, vendetta is seen as a picturesque illustration of a troubled past.
 But it shows the deep and lasting contradictions in Corsican society.
 Despite being temporarily united in their struggles against foreign domination, the Corsicans could never stop fighting each other.
 That ambiguity continues even today.

 Copyright © 2014 Life on La Lune, all rights reserved